-Project Summary: Statement of emphasis of proposed SRL core on supporting research or educational programs or both.
-High-level summary of the proposed SRL core and tables and/or graphics to provide easily interpretable overview of all planned SRL offerings and activities.
+Project Summary: High-level summary of the proposed SRL core and tables and/or graphics to provide easily interpretable overview of all planned SRL offerings and activities.

-Value Proposition: Description of how the proposed project aligns with the objectives of this INFR6.1 RFA to provide stem cell-based modeling resources and educational offerings to California researchers and/or educators in geographic areas where access to models is limited.
-Description of value proposition, knowledge sharing plan, and contributions to SRL network Steering Committee.
+Value Proposition: Description of how the proposed project aligns with the objectives of this INFR6.2 RFA to enable leading experts in stem cell-based modeling to share their models and expertise locally and broadly across California, description of value proposition, knowledge sharing plan, and contributions to SRL network Steering Committee.
 Description of outcome criteria to measure impact of proposed SRL.

-Core Offerings: Description of offerings of the proposed SRL core, i.e., stem cell-based modeling area(s) of focus and services, high cost and highly specialized technologies, and courses (other than Stem Cell Techniques Course) and/or other educational/training experiences with stem cell-based modeling.
-Description of research and educational users of proposed SRL.
+Core Offerings: Description of stem cell-based modeling area(s) of focus and services offered, high cost and highly specialized technologies offered, and research users of proposed SRL.